ekimetrics/ekimetrics.github.io/blog/2022-10-18-Interpretability_sentiment_analysis_I.md

                     verbose=1,callbacks=[early_stop, reduce_lr])
 ```

 We obtain a val_accurcay of 85%, which is sufficient for our further analysis.
-Note that a BERT or a RoBERTa would certainly have had a better val_loss, as they are more heavy and complex.
+Note that a BERT or a RoBERTa would have certainly had a better val_loss, as they are more heavy and complex.

 ## Recovery of attention coefficients
-Recovery of attention coefficients
 We are now able to analyze the attention coefficients related to movie reviews.
-In order to retrieve it, We need to predict the sentiment associated to a review..
+In order to retrieve it, We need to predict the sentiment associated to a review.
 Then, we select the layer(s) of attention to analyze.
 We focus here on the last layer of attention.

 ```